slate-io/swagger-spec-validator/README.md

 ## Usage
 > Swagger files must match the filename format `*.swagger.json`

-The docker instance can be an extra step in your CI build, or used to validate specs locally.

-### Local
 Pull the docker image from the hub, and follow the steps below to validate.

 ```